What's new in CCNA v7 ?

-Cisco is refreshing it's certification program and rebalancing exam topics to better align with employer needs, include room for new topics and end-to end
+Cisco refreshed it's certification program on February 2020 and rebalanced exam topics to better align with employer needs, include room for new topics and end-to end

 networking awareness as digital transformation of businesses is driving new networking technologies :